GitGab19/blockchain-address-list-generation/README.md

 - Zcash
 - Bitcoin Cash

-Every sub-directory contains a README that explains how the specific Python script works.
+Every sub-directory contains a README that explains how the specific Python scripts work.

 ## Keys file generation
-In order to create the whole list of private and public keys for the subgroup we've chosen + its seven cosets, run the *KeysFileGeneration.py* script.
+In order to create the whole list of private and public keys for the subgroup we've chosen, plus the seven cosets we have chosen to invistigate, run the *KeysFileGeneration.py* script.
 <br><br>

 ## Conclusion